 As noted above, Cyprus has an open, free-market, economy.
 It is service-based with some light manufacturing.
-According to the latest IMF figures, Cyprus's per-capita GDP at purchasing power parity (PPP) was \$28,256, placing it thirtieth in the world.
-The United Nations Human Development Index for 2010 ranks Cyprus thirty-fifth in the world as regards quality of life.
+According to the latest World Bank figures, Cyprus's per-capita GDP at purchasing power parity (PPP) was \$30,873, in 2014, placing it twenty-ninth in the world.
+The United Nations Human Development Index for 2014 ranks Cyprus thirty-second in the world as regards quality of life.

 The government's economic policy is aimed at promoting and maintaining favorable investment conditions and supporting private initiatives.
 Foreign participation in the economy has been officially encouraged and liberalized for some time.
-Administrative procedures have been simplified, and in all but a few strategic industries such as banking there are no limits on foreign investment.
+Administrative procedures have been simplified, and in all but a few sectors such as banking, financial services, and media, there is complete freedom regarding investment.

 This has led to a growing awareness among foreign corporations and individuals of the particular advantages of using Cyprus as a business base for both inward and outward investment.
 In recent years, the inflow of approved foreign investment has increased considerably.

 Cyprus has 24 bilateral treaties for the encouragement and reciprocal protection of investments and more are under negotiation.
-The purpose of the treaties is to create and maintain favorable conditions for investments made by nationals of one treaty state in the other treaty state for their mutual benefit on a long-term basis, to guarantee the protection of such investments (including the repatriation of profits) and to establish procedures for settling any disputes that may arise.
+The purpose of the treaties is to create and maintain favorable conditions for investments made by nationals of one treaty state in the other treaty state for their mutual benefit on a long-term basis, to guarantee the protection of such investments (including the repatriation of profits), and to establish procedures for settling any disputes that may arise.
 Cyprus is a signatory to the convention which in 1988 established the Multilateral Investment Guarantee Agency, a member of the World Bank Group.